hiredlearn/exampleUser0/WebAppDev0/README.md

 ### Assesment Questions: [Questions.md](https://github.com/hiredlearntest/WebAppDev0/blob/master/Questions.md)

-Assessment questions were answered **on camera**.
-All were answered correctly, and the asignee clearly understood the example implemented here.
-They also answred in an efficient amount of time, showing research wasnt required for answering.
+Assessment questions were answered **on camera** (available to Verified Employers: email verify@hiredlearn.com).
+All were answered correctly, and the assignee clearly understood the example implemented here.
+They also answered in an efficient amount of time, showing research wasnt required for answering.

 **Total answering time:** 35 min